DECHIVE

 WHERE phone IS NOT NULL;

 IS NULL is not an equals sign.
-It's a separate operation that asks, "Is this field in an unknown state?"
+It's a separate expression that asks "is this field in an unknown state?"

-The most important characteristic of NULL to watch for is this: when NULL appears in an operation, the result becomes NULL too.
+The most careful thing about NULL's characteristics is this: if NULL is involved in an operation, the result becomes NULL too.

 SELECT 100 + NULL; -- NULL